pysal/pysal/doc/source/users/installation.rst

 - `Anaconda Python distribution <http://continuum.io/downloads.html>`_
 - `Enthought Canopy <https://www.enthought.com/downloads>`_

+Note that while both Anaconda and Enthought Canopy will satisfy the dependencies for PySAL, the version of PySAL included in these distributions might be behind the latest stable release of PySAL.
+You can update to the latest stable version of PySAL with either of these distributions as follows:

+1. In a terminal start the python version associated with the distribution.
+   Make sure you are not using a different (system) version of Python.
+To check this use `which python` from a terminal to see if Anaconda or Enthought appear in the output.
+2. `pip install -U pysal`

 If you do not wish to use either Anaconda or Enthought, ensure the following software packages are available on your machine: